How To Organize and Move a Business Office

 From time to time during the move, there would be equipment and documents that you may need to get rid of.
 Shred all documents before the move and try your hardest to sell the furniture so as to recoup your moving expenses.
 If this is not possible, label the items that need to be thrown out as "trash" so that the movers are aware that these items are not to be moved to the new office.

-If you're not taking current office furniture with you, consider offering it to your landlord or donating it to a local charity.
+If you're not taking your current office furniture with you, consider offering it to your landlord or donating it to a local charity.
 It's also important to ensure that your employees are aware of the move and the details surrounding it.

 Order any equipment your business is replacing or upgrading now to arrive by moving day, if it will take months to construct or ship.